binary-tools

 The packing functions pack() and packTo() pack single values or structs, either returning an array with the values as bytes (in the case of pack()) or writing the packed values directly to a byte buffer (the case of packTo()).

-Unpacking with unpack() or unpackTo() reads a single value or a struct from a buffer and return the values on an array (even if it is a single value) or write the results to a passed Array or TypedArray (in the case of unpackTo).
+Unpacking with unpack() or unpackTo() reads a single value or a struct from a buffer and return the values on an array (in the case of unpack()) or write the values to a Array or TypedArray (in the case of unpackTo()).

 packing and unpacking functions can work with format strings made of many types (like 'hlhlhddd' or 'hlhlhtx4h').

-The writing functions write one or many elements of a single type to a byte buffer (in the case of writeTo()) or return an array with the elements represented as bytes (in the case of write()).
+The writing functions write zero or many values of a single type to a byte buffer (in the case of writeTo()) or return an array with the values represented as bytes (in the case of write()).

 reading and writing functions only work with a single type at a time (like 'h' or '>f').
 Any other type present in the format string after the first one will be ignored ('>Hhh' will be handled as '>H', for example).
 Byte order operators work the same they do in the packing/unpacking functions.